Fancy some visual assistance?

 From here, you now have two options available to you:

 Option 1: If you've selected ‘Save as draft’, Crunch will confirm that the invoice has been saved as a draft.
-An invoice in a ‘Draft’ state can be amended and/or deleted.
-You can also use a draft invoice to quote potential clients, too!
+An invoice in a "Draft" state can be amended and/or deleted.

 If you’re satisfied with the invoice, you’ll then need to issue it.
 To do this, please follow this guide here